Luke23-45/Simple-Raycasting-Game-with-SDL2/README.md

-Advanced Raycasting Engine
+# Raycasting Engine

-A simple raycasting engine implemented in C++ using SDL2.
+A raycasting engine implemented in C++ using SDL2.
 It features textured walls, basic enemy AI, a minimap, and a user interface displaying FPS and player position.

 ## Getting Started